 Dear friends and colleagues

-AIDA Board meetings are planned for March, June, September and December and this year our community visit will be held at Port Augusta, South Australia.
-AIDA Board members will attend the local high school and provide leadership, role-modelling and inspiration by teaching students about what it takes to be a doctor.
+AIDA Board meetings are planned for December 2017 in Canberra, and in 2018 the Board meetings will be held in March in Bowraville, June in Canberra and September in Perth.
+This year our community visit will be held in conjunction with the March Board meeting in Bowraville, NSW.
+AIDA Board members will attend the Bowraville Aboriginal Health Clinic and the Bowraville Central School and provide leadership, role-modelling and inspiration by teaching students about what it takes to be a doctor.

 Dr Kali Hayward

-In addition to the President, the AIDA Board comprises eight members, with eight Aboriginal and/or Torres Strait Islander doctors and one student Director.
+In addition to the President, the AIDA Board comprises nine members, with nine Aboriginal and/or Torres Strait Islander doctors and one student Director.
 Representatives work in a range of professional, clinical and academic positions, in urban, rural and remote areas.